 High availability is not only important for customer facing software, but if the monitoring infrastructure is not highly available, then there is a risk that operations people are not notified for alerts of the customer facing software.
 Therefore high availability must be just as thought through for the monitoring stack, as for anything else.

-To run Prometheus in a highly available manner, two (or more) instances need to be running with the same configuration, that means they scrape the same targets, which in turn means they will have the same data in memory and on disk, which in turn means they are answering requests the same way.
-In reality this is not entirely true, as the scrape cycles can be slightly different, and therefore the recorded data can be slightly different.
-This means that single requests can differ slightly.
+To run Prometheus in a highly available manner, two (or more) instances need to be running with the same configuration except that they will have one external label with a different value to identify them.
+The Prometheus instances scrape the same targets and evaluate the same rules, hence they will have the same data in memory and on disk, with a slight twist that given their different external label, the scrapes and evaluations won’t happen at exactly the same time.
+As a consequence, query requests executed against each Prometheus instance may return slightly different results.
 For alert evaluation this situation does not change anything, as alerts are typically only fired when a certain query triggers for a period of time.
-For dashboarding this means sticky sessions (using
+For dashboarding, sticky sessions (using

-Service) should be used, to get consistent graphs when refreshing.
+Service) should be used, to get consistent graphs when refreshing or you can use something like Thanos Querier to federate the data.

 One of the goals with the Prometheus Operator is that we want to completely automate sharding and federation.
 We are currently implementing some of the groundwork to make this possible, and figuring out the best approach to do so, but it is definitely on the roadmap!